 In 2014 she presented a series of short films for BBC online around engaging young children in cooking, and appeared in The Great British Food Revival for BBC2.

-She enjoys radio, having contributed regularly to both Loose Ends and the Today programme on Radio 4, and does a seasonal food slot on Robert Elms’ show for BBC London.
+She enjoys radio, contributing regularly to Radio 4 (Loose Ends, The Today Programme, Women’s Hour, World at One), and does a seasonal food slot on Robert Elms’ show for BBC London.

-Allegra was a columnist at The Guardian for three years and previously had columns in ES (Evening Standard magazine) and Elle.
-These days she focuses her journalistic efforts more around the ethical work she supports, such as the February 2016 article for Delicious magazine about her recent trip to Palestine in support of the Fairtrade olive growers.
+Allegra was a weekly columnist at The Guardian for 3 years and also previously had columns in ES (Evening Standard magazine) and Elle.
+These days she focuses her journalistic efforts more around the ethical work she supports, such as last year’s extended article for Delicious magazine about her recent trip to Palestine in support of the Fairtrade olive growers.

-She has written seven books, which have sold internationally both to the English–speaking market and in translation.
-Her latest book, Quick Quick Slow (Kyle Books) was published in October 2016.
+Allegra has written eight books which have sold internationally both to the English-speaking market and in translation.

 The Good Cook (Hodder & Stoughton, 2000).